-Wildflowers are forbs, plants that have net venation in their leaves and no woody base, or branches.
-Wildflowers make
+Wildflowers are forbs, plants that have net venation in their leaves and no woody base or branches.
+Wildflowers help make

 Within the Monument, there are wildflowers that bloom in the spring, early summer, and mid-summer.
 Some of these flowers include: Alum Root, Miner's Lettuce, Firecracker Penstemon, and Blazing Star.